emdgroup/boltz-hackathon-template/hackathon/README_Hackathon.md

 It will then print the distribution of classifications for the top 1 predictions across all data points.
 Additionally, it will compute the number of "successful" predictions, i.e., the number of data points for which the top 1 prediction is classified as "acceptable" or better.
 You will find more stats in a file `combined_results.csv` in the result folder.

+On the validation set, Boltz-2 with default settings should give you the following distribution of classifications for the top 1 predictions:

+- High: 2/10
+- Medium: 0/10
+- Acceptable: 0/10
+- Incorrect: 8/10

 The winner of this challenge will be the team with the highest number of successful top 1 predictions on our *internal* test set.
 Ties are broken by looking at the number of predictions with “high” classification, then with “medium” classification and finally with “acceptable” classification.